Czech Stunt Day 2022

 Thanks to the large spot, high-quality surface and excellent organization, in recent years we have seen many new great stunts and styles, as well as the development of top world-class riders.

 This year, Mike Jensen was the only top rider who attended the event.
-He was in great shape and showed the toughest new program, probably the coolest in the history of the stunt riding.
+He was in great shape and had the toughest new program, probably the coolest in the history of the stunt riding.
 He performed this program in qualifying, completing it almost entirely.

 Mike had the coolest set of stoppies ever: a 360 rolling stoppie, a 360 kangaroo, a 270 highchair and a 180 rolling in the opposite direction.
 He added shuffle 360, scrapes and new transitions on the rear wheel, and made acrobatics and drifting more complicated.